 My husband and I are coming up on our 25th wedding anniversary this month.
-On our first anniversary, we decided to travel to Europe, more specifically to France.
+On our second anniversary, we decided to travel to Europe, more specifically to France.
 We spent a good bit of our time in the South of France and, like all who travel there, fell under the spell.
 Of course, because we were a young couple and just starting out, we were traveling on the cheap.
 We were on a beautiful road near St. Remy and I was noticing the trees lining the road.
 The trunks looked like giant hands cupping the leaves and off I went into my typical daydreamy state when I turned to the right and gasped.
 There was a long pathway lined in small flames with giant trees, and at the end of the road was a beautiful old chateau.
 It flashed by at probably 30 miles an hour and I said to my husband, "The next time we come back to France we are staying there".
 And that was that.

 Fast forward sixteen years.
 We were trying to decide how to celebrate my son's thirteenth birthday and decided to bring him to the place we fell in love with all those years ago, France.
 Off we went, spending a fabulous time in Paris and then down again to the south.
 One evening, without a reservation, we drove to Avignon hoping to find a room for the night.
 When we got there it was nothing like we remembered.
 Now, very crowded with tourists and not a room available, we passed and drove on.
 It was getting to be around dinner time and my husband and I thought we might have better luck in St. Remy.
 Well, the town had now been discovered and after stopping at four or five hotels with no vacancies we were starting to worry.
 Our back up plan was to drive to Cannes if all else failed.
 Surely we would find a room there.

 My husband was determined and kept on his (what he likes to call) creative wandering path.
 He just followed his nose, his intuition, and it started to feel like the car was driving us.

 All of sudden there before us was this sight: